 - Governor Jay Inslee issued a travel advisory for Washington state to avoid non-essential travel beyond work and study and travelers arriving from out-of-state should self-quarantine for 14 days.
 This advisory applies to all non-essential travel.

-- The CDC recommends against travel for Thanksgiving.
+- The CDC recommends against travel for winter holidays.

 Before you travel